wp-plugins/accesspress-pinterest/readme.txt

 == Changelog ==
 = 1.0.0 =
-* Plugin submitted to http://wordpress.org for review and approval
+* Plugin submitted to http://wordpress.org for review and approval.

 == Upgrade Notice ==
 There is an update available for the AccessPress Pinterest Plugin.
 Please update to recieve new updates and bug fixes.